xletmjm416/koko/README.md

 ### Run calibrator

 Run calibrator is a model object (A) whose model inputs are a model object (B) and B's model input and whose (A's) model output is a dictionary whose keys are B's parameter labels.
 When a model object (A) has some run calibrators as its parameters (i.e. A's submodel that is a calibrator), they will be discovered and all called (ordered alphabetically) in A's `__call__`.
 After that, A's wil call `reparam` with the calibrator's output.
 The run calibrators will be passed the model object (self) as first argument and model input as the other argument.
 It is bad pracice to rely on run calibrators' order; run calibrators should be independent of each other by design.
 (TODO: decide?
 You may or may not want to adjust model object's parameters with calibrator's output; if you do, just pass it to model object's reparam with `init_calibration=False`)

-Use case:
+Typical use case:
 You want some parameters to be adjusted (or added to the model) just prior to the run of model object's `__call__`, but they cannot be determined solely from parameter input are require model input to be known.

 ### Init calibrator

 Init calibrator is a model object (A) whose parameter input is something that would ordinarily be considered another model object (B's) model input.
 A's model output is a dictionary whose keys are B's parameter labels.
 When a model class (presumably the class of B) has an init calibrator A as one of its attributes, it (A) will be discovered and called in model class's `__init__` during model object instantiation.
 A will be passed parameter input of B as model input.
 If there are more than one init calibrators, they will be called alphabetically.
 It is bad practice to rely on init calibrators' order; init calibrators should be independent of each other by design.
 You may or may not want to adjust model object's parameters with calibrator's output; if you do, just pass it to model's reparam with `init_calibration=False`.

-Use case:
+Typical use case:
 You want some parameters to be calculated given a fixed model input.
 Instead of writing this in `__init__` manually by passing the "expected" model input as parameter input, create an init calibrator and register it by making it a class attribute.

-WARNING: Watch out for the memory size of init calibrators.
+*WARNING* Watch out for the memory size of init calibrators.
 Since their parameter input is another model object's model input, they can get very large, if you save their parameter input as parameter.
 The parameter will be stored in runtime memory and impact performance.
 Consider keeping a path to a file or some other pointer to the fixed model input data as a parameter if your dataset is large.

 ## Assumptions